0chain/zwalletcli/README.md

 3. Add config yaml at `~/.zcn/config.yaml`

-The following will use `https://one.devnet-0chain.net` as your blockchain network.
+The following will set `https://one.devnet-0chain.net` as your blockchain network.
 ```sh
 cat > ~/.zcn/config.yaml << EOF
 block_worker: http://one.devnet-0chain.net/dns